JohnGorter/TSCRIPTDEV/slides/08-structuring-code/030-typings.md

 - 100's of libraries already have declaration files
     - Can be found at: https://github.com/DefinitelyTyped/DefinitelyTyped
-    - Big names publish typings to the *DefinitelyTyped* as well:
-        - Angular
-        - Express
 - Since *TypeScript 2.0* they can be directly installed using npm under the `@types`-namespace
     - [namespaces on npm](http://blog.npmjs.org/post/116936804365/solving-npms-hard-problem-naming-packages) <!-- .element target="_blank" -->